 - (1) Héroux-Devtek Aerostructure Inc. was wound up into Héroux-Devtek Inc. on March 30, 2006.
 The operations conducted by Héroux-Devtek Aerostructure Inc. in Dorval, as well as the operations conducted by Les Industries C.A.T.
-Inc. (Montreal) and Magtron Precision (Toronto), have been continued by the Corporation. - (2) Devtek Corporation and Devtek Aerospace Inc. were amalgamated on April 1st, 2006 and continued their activities under the name Devtek Aerospace Inc. - (3) HDI Landing Gear USA Inc. was created on February 22, 2010 for the acquisition of the net assets of Eagle Tool & Machine Co., Inc. and its subsidiary All Tools, Inc. (d/b/a E-2 Precision Products). - (4) Continuing operations following the sale of substantially all of the Corporation's Aerostructure and Industrial Product Lines See subheading Discontinued Operations hereinafter.
+Inc. (Montreal) and Magtron Precision (Toronto) as of that date, have been continued by the Corporation. - (2) Devtek Corporation and Devtek Aerospace Inc. were amalgamated on April 1st, 2006 and continued their activities under the name Devtek Aerospace Inc. - (3) HDI Landing Gear USA Inc. was created on February 22, 2010 for the acquisition of the net assets of Eagle Tool & Machine Co., Inc. and its subsidiary All Tools, Inc. (d/b/a E-2 Precision Products). - (4) Continuing operations following the sale of substantially all of the Corporation's Aerostructure and Industrial Product Lines See subheading Discontinued Operations hereinafter. - (5) HDI Holdings (UK) Limited was created on January 28th, 2014 for the acquisition of APPH Limited.
+APPH Limited and APPH Wichita, Inc. were acquired by Héroux-Devtek on February 3rd 2014.